heyoeyo/muggled_dpt/README.md

 ### Purpose

 The purpose of this repo is to provide an easy to follow code base to understand how the DPT & image encoder models are structured.
-The code of the [run_image.py](https://github.com/heyoeyo/muggled_dpt/blob/main/run_image.py) demo script is a good starting point if you'd like to better understand how to make use of the DPT models.
+The scripts found in the [simple_examples](https://github.com/heyoeyo/muggled_dpt/blob/main/simple_examples) folder are a good starting point if you'd like to better understand how to make use of the DPT models.
+The [run_image.py](https://github.com/heyoeyo/muggled_dpt/blob/main/run_image.py) demo script is a good example of a more practical use of the models.

 To understand the model structure, there's a [written walkthrough](https://github.com/heyoeyo/muggled_dpt/tree/main/lib#dpt-structure) explaining each of the DPT components.
 It's also worth checking out the code implementation of the [DPT module](https://github.com/heyoeyo/muggled_dpt/blob/main/lib/dpt_model.py), I'd recommended comparing this to the information in the [original preprint](https://arxiv.org/abs/2103.13413), particularly figure 1 in the paper.